thechosen1xxx/code-examples/README.md

 1. Fork this repo.
 2. Provide answers to tasks in the form of new code.
 3. Commit your code
+4. If you want to keep your submission in a private repo, add <code>thajosh</code> to the repo as a member with view access.

 #### Task 1
 Explain what the code in <code>admin.php</code> does, line by line, in plain, concise english.
 Identify as many bugs as you can and why they are bugs.